tytydraco/yessleep/out/I_must_be_the_Worlds_Unluckiest_Robber_But_its_all_the_Drivers_fault.md

 "You're not to stop this car," I ordered.
 "You understand?"

-His shoulders loosened a little, "Oh no. Don't worry.
+His shoulders loosened a little, "Oh no. No, no, no. Don't worry.
 We won't have to stop.
 She's a crossing guard."

 No sooner had he finished before the galvanized steel poles stuck up from the ground around us, their yellow signs warned of children ahead and to reduce speeds in a school zone.
-The Driver beeped his horns twice as he sped up towards the crosswalk.
-Kids in their tiny backpacks were already in the street.
+The Driver beeped his horn twice as he sped up towards the crosswalk.
+Kids with their tiny backpacks were already in the street.
 A woman in a bright yellow reflective jacket holding a stop sign turned and looked at us in utter horror.
-I watched as her mouth opened, I screamed for us both as the car slammed into her and proceeded to eat her under the hood as if she were being swallowed.

 The Driver smiled and waved.
+I watched as her mouth open, and I screamed for the both of us as the car slammed into her and proceeded to eat her under the hood as if she were being swallowed.

-"This isn't real," I felt my mouth form.
+"This isn't real," I felt my lips form.

 "Hey, how about some music," he told me as the radio came over speakers.
 "No that's no good.
 We need something better."
 He flipped through the channels before finally settling on one.
 "Oh, I like this song.
 Never cared much for the album you know?
 But this number is pretty good."